Isolation of phase edges using off-axis q-plate filters: Results

-According to Eq. (\ref{Eq6}), the displacement ($r_0$) of the q-plate plays a crucial role in isolating the intensity of the PO edge.
+According to Eq. (\ref{Eq6}), the displacement $r_0$ of the q-plate plays a crucial role in isolating the intensity of the PO edge.
 As $r_0$ increases, the correlation coefficient between the on-axis and off-axis q-plate images monotonically increases because the intensity of the PO edge is proportional to $r_0$.
 However, when $r_0$ considerably increases such that the q-plate moves away from the beam radius, we expect the correlation coefficient to decrease.

-To investigate the optimized value of $r_0$, we determine the correlation coefficient between the on-axis and off-axis q-plate images for varying $r_0$, as shown in Fig. \ref{fig4}.
+To investigate the optimized value of $r_0$, we determined the correlation coefficient between the on-axis and off-axis q-plate images for varying $r_0$, as shown in Fig. \ref{fig4}.
 As $r_0$ increases, the correlation coefficient improves from 0.83 (for a 25 \textmu m shift) to 0.93 (for a 125-\textmu m shift), whereas the AO edge reduction (approximately 97\%) remains almost constant for q-plate shifts of 25-125 \textmu m.
 The $xy$ translator used to displace a q-plate possesses a total scale of 250 \textmu m, and a distance of $\pm$125 \textmu m can be displaced in the $\pm x$ and $\pm y$ directions, with a step of 25 \textmu m.
-However, as the full-scale differential drive is limited to 125 \textmu m, we cannot determine the optimal displacement of the off-axis q-plate experimentally.
+Thus, as the full-scale is limited to 125 \textmu m, we could not experimentally determine the optimal displacement of the off-axis q-plate.
 We numerically simulated the optimal displacement of the off-axis q-plate under conditions similar to the experimental setup, as discussed in Section \ref{D1}.

-To investigate the behavior of the isolated PO edge in the off-axis q-plate for phase gradient, we consider PO thicknesses ranging from 100 to 350 nm.
+To investigate the behavior of the isolated PO edge in the off-axis q-plate for phase gradient, we used PO thicknesses ranging from 100 to 350 nm.
 As shown in Fig. \ref{fig41}, the correlation coefficient improved as the thickness increased because the phase difference at 100 nm is 0.56 rad, which is lower than the phase difference at 350 nm, i.e., 1.99 rad.
 The lower the phase difference, the flatter the slope/gradient of the PO, and the edge intensity decreases, resulting in a low correlation coefficient.